nyxblabs/starter/README.md

 ## ⏱️ Quick start

-Head over to [nuxt.new](https://nyxb.new) to get started quickly.
+Head over to [nyxb.new](https://nyxb.new) to get started quickly.

 ## 📖 Usage

-You can use `nyxbi` CLI to clone latest template to an empty directory:
+You can use [`nyxbi`](https://github.com/nyxblabs/nyxbi) CLI to clone latest template to an empty directory:

 ```sh-session
 $ npx nyxbi init [-t,--template=<template>] [<dir>]